leonardoventurini/helene/README.md

 As you see this is completely agnostic, and you can set up your own authentication and login logic.

-## Namespaces

-Namespaces allow you group different types of audiences and methods, it can contain multiple channels and needs to have a different client connection (no in-flight hotswap).

 ## Methods